Machine Learning Software Comparison 2024: AI Tools Compared

 - Model Registry: Store and manage your machine learning models in a central repository.
 The model registry allows you to track model versions, metadata, and artifacts.

-- Integration with Azure Services: Seamlessly integrates with other Azure services, such as Azure Data Lake Storage, Azure Databricks, and Azure DevOps.
+- Integration with Azure Services: integrates with other Azure services, such as Azure Data Lake Storage, Azure Databricks, and Azure DevOps.

 Use Cases for Azure Machine Learning